codazoda/corkboard/README.md

 It was designed during the Coronavirus (COVID-19) Pandemic of 2020 in response to people needing to communicate in various ways.
-In Utah we had an earthquake during the pandemic which threatened basic infrastructure, such as power, water, and internet, which shaped some of my decisions.
+In Utah we had an earthquake during the pandemic which threatened basic infrastructure such as power, water, and internet.
+That shaped some of my decisions.

 ## Goals

 * A static site that can be hosted anywhere from GitHub to a laptop
 * Maintainable with nothing but a text editor
 * Compact size for slow connections
-* Host without internet using just a WiFi router and any computer
+* Host without internet using just a WiFi router and any computer in a pinch
 * Installs itself or unzip and go

 ## Hosting on GitHub